awsdocs/amazon-athena-user-guide/doc_source/lazy-simple-serde.md

 ## Examples<a name="examples"></a>

-The following examples show how to create tables in Athena from CSV and TSV, using the `LazySimpleSerDe`\.
-To deserialize custom\-delimited files using this SerDe, use the `FIELDS TERMINATED BY` clause to specify a single\-character delimiter, as in the following examples\.
+The following examples show how to use the `LazySimpleSerDe` to create tables in Athena from CSV and TSV data\.
+To deserialize custom\-delimited files using this SerDe, follow the pattern in the examples but use the `FIELDS TERMINATED BY` clause to specify a different single\-character delimiter\.
 LazySimpleSerDe does not support multi\-character delimiters\.
 +  [CSV Example](#csv-example)
 +  [TSV Example](#tsv-example)